luczod/Data-Structures-typescript/src/Graph/readme.md

   the shortest route between city A and city B – one algorithm used in GPS and Google Maps, BFS would
   NOT be an appropriate algorithm. (page 313)

+- **DFS (Depth-First Search) -> Queue**
+  Mark vertex v as uncovered (gray).
+  The unvisited neighbors (white) w of v, visit vertex w.

+- **COLORS**
+  White: indicates that the vertex has not yet been visited;
+  Gray: indicates that the vertex was visited, but not explored;
+  Black: indicates that the vertex has been fully explored.